-BIS 695a or b, Summer Internship in Biostatistical Research Shuangge Ma The purpose of this course is to provide students with the opportunity of gaining practical experience in the analysis and development of biostatistical methods as part of a health sciences research team including medicine, public health, pharmaceutical industry, or health care delivery.
-This experience provides a basis for developing a dissertation thesis proposal that has practical significance for addressing important scientific questions.
-Students work with a biostatistics or health informatics faculty mentor to select a suitable placement for the summer intern, and a one-page description of the plans will be submitted to the instructor at least three weeks prior to starting the program, for approval within two weeks.
-The internship must be full-time: 35-40 hours per week for 10-12 weeks during the summer.
+BIS 699b, Summer Internship in Biostatistical Research Staff

+The purpose of this course is to provide students with the opportunity of gaining practical experience in the analysis and development of biostatistical methods as part of a health sciences research team including medicine, public health, pharmaceutical industry, or health care delivery.
+This experience provides a basis for developing a dissertation proposal that has practical significance for addressing important scientific questions.
+Students work with a biostatistics or health informatics faculty mentor to select a suitable placement for the summer intern, and a one-page description of the plans is submitted to the instructor at least three weeks prior to starting the program, for approval within two weeks.
+The internship must be full-time: thirty-five to forty hours per week for ten to twelve weeks during the summer.
 Upon completion of the internship, a written report of the work must be submitted to the instructor no later than October 1.
-First-year MS Health Informatics students choosing to participate in a summer internship should also enroll in this course.
-Prerequisite: completion of one year of the Ph.D. or M.S. program or permission of the instructor. o Course cr
+Prerequisite: completion of one year of the Ph.D. program or permission of the instructor.
+O Course cr

 CDE 502a / EHS 502a, Physiology for Public Health Catherine Yeckel The objective of this course is to build a comprehensive working knowledge base for each of the primary physiologic systems that respond to acute and chronic environmental stressors, as well as chronic disease states.
-The course follows the general framework: (1 examine the structural and functional characteristics of given physiological system; (2 explore how both structure and function (within and between physiological systems work to promote health; (3 explore how necessary features of each system (or integrated systems are points of vulnerability that can lead to dysfunction and disease.
+The course follows the general framework: (1) examine the structural and functional characteristics of given physiological system; (2) explore how both structure and function (within and between physiological systems) work to promote health; (3) explore how necessary features of each system (or integrated systems) are points of vulnerability that can lead to dysfunction and disease.
 In addition, this course offers the opportunity to examine each physiological system with respect to influences key to public health interest, e.g., age, race/ethnicity, environmental exposures, chronic disease, microbial disease, and lifestyle, including the protection afforded by healthy lifestyle factors.
+Not open to auditors.